ashToronto/Restaurant-App/README.md

 ## Web Project for Picking-up food from the Food express web appl

-The Food express web application allows users to select a food item and add it to their shopping cart.
-They then select a method of payment i.e Cash on pick-up or online paymnet.
+Hungry clients of Food Express can visit its website, selecta food item and add it to their shopping cart.
+They then select a method of payment i.e Cash on pick-up or online payment.
+They will receive a notification when their order is ready.

+The restaurant and client both need to be notified since this app serves as an intermediary.

+When an order is placed the restaurant receives the order via SMS.
+The restaurant can then specify how long it will take to fulfill it.
+Once they provide this information, the website updates for the client and also notifies them via SMS.

 ## Getting Started